Bodagama Chandima: Nāgānanda International Institute for Buddhist Studies

-With the objective of preserving and consolidating the traditional Theravada education in Sri Lanka, he is currently engaged in constructing the Nagananda International Buddhist University in Kelaniya.
-The university will provide opportunities for both Sri Lankan and international students who are interested in studying and research in Buddhism.
+He was engaged in constructing the Nagananda International Buddhist University in Kelaniya, for study and research on Buddhism by Sri Lankan and international students.
 Though the education here will mainly focus on Theravada Buddhism, the necessary facilities to study Mahayana Buddhism, Vajrayana Buddhism and Chinese Buddhism will be provided.

-At present, the construction of the necessary facilities including lecture halls, dormitories and other buildings are being carried out.
-And one of the lecture halls was opened ceremonially by the President of Sri Lanka, Mahinda Rajapakse in parallel to the celebration of the 2600 years of the Buddha Jayanthi.
+One of the lecture halls was opened ceremonially by the President of Sri Lanka, Mahinda Rajapakse, in parallel to the celebration of the 2600 years of the Buddha Jayanthi.

 Children's charity

 One of major services is the initiation of the Dharma Chakra Child Foundation situated in suburb of Colombo, Bandaragama.
 In 1993, the construction work was started and registered as a government recognized social organization in Sri Lanka.
-On 29 November 1998, Her Excellency President Chandrika Bandaranaike Kumaratunga attended the opening ceremony of the Foundation in Bandaragama.
+On 29 November 1998, President Chandrika Bandaranaike Kumaratunga attended the opening ceremony of the Foundation in Bandaragama.
 The Dharma Chakra Foundation functions as the central office of the foundation and its premise covers more than fourteen acres.
 At present, the foundation takes cares of two hundred male and female orphans whose majority comes from civil war affected North and East Sri Lanka.
 In addition to the services for children, a variety of educational, religious and social activities are conducted at the foundation.

 To develop the pre-school education in rural areas in Sri Lanka, he has founded more than thirteen kindergartens throughout the country.
 Some of them are: